cccbr/belfryprojects/content/docs/090-project-finance/index.md

 Only occasionally will a separate project fund be set up independent of church accounts, as a registered charity with its own Trustees.
 The Charity Commission publishes relevant documents on setting up and running a charity.
 The charity details should show that the money raised will be spent on the church bell project.
 It also needs to stipulate how any money will be used if there is a residue remaining after the project is complete.
 For example, it could be retained for future bell maintenance or transferred to another appropriate bell fund.
 Further advice is available online for [England and Wales](https://www.gov.uk/government/organisations/charity-commission) and for [Scotland](https://www.oscr.org.uk/).

-Managing cash flow can be a challenge – costs incurred exceed funds raised at any time.
+Managing cash flow can be a challenge – with the risk of costs incurred exceeding funds raised at any time.
 This may arise when grant awarding organisations only pay on project completion.
 The project manager and treasurer will need to ensure that specific phases of the work can be financed before work commences and payments become due.

 The final payments on a contract should only be made after it is certain that all aspects of the contract are fully complete.
 A proportion of the contract value may be retained for a defined period after completion of the project for “snagging” (referred to in the USA as “completing the punch list”).
 This enables routine use of the bells for a period after which the bell hangers revisit the installation and make any minor adjustments necessary.